icon

 What are the requirements for a secured credit card?

 If you have no credit history in Canada or a low credit score, you are eligible to apply for a secured credit card.
 Unsecured credit cards may require a higher credit score (600 or more), so secured credit cards are a better option if you’re looking to rebuild or establish your credit history.
-In order to obtain a secured credit card, you are required to put down a security deposit.
-The security deposit can range from $200 to $1000 depending on your current credit score and credit requirements.
+To obtain a secured credit card, you are required to put down a security deposit.
+The security deposit can range from $200 to $1,000 depending on your current credit score and credit requirements.
 This security amount determines your secured credit card’s limit and acts as insurance against your spending.

 Do you need income for a secured credit card?